cibulka/generali-test-form/README.md

 </details>

 <details>
-    <summary>Phone number</summary>
+    <summary>**Phone number**</summary>
     <br />

 Phone numbers are always a tricky thing to handle. 😊 Different phone-codes, different lengths, some people are used to adding non-numeric characters to them (such as pluses, brackets, etc.) and more.

-This is the compromise I've chosen: - The phone pattern is chosen by the language of the UI (both phone code and the length) - User input is masked to conventional formatting of the phone numbers (with phone code, plus and brackets) to remove ambiguity - Phone mask allows numeric characters only - Phone code is appended to the final value
+This is the compromise I've chosen:

+- The phone pattern is chosen by the language of the UI (both phone code and the length)
+- User input is masked to conventional formatting of the phone numbers (with phone code, plus and brackets) to remove ambiguity
+- Phone mask allows numeric characters only
+- Phone code is appended to the final value

-There are certain shortcomings with this solution: - User can not have different phone-codes than their chosen language version; For example users with Czech UI can not have British phone-code - User can use cell phone only (both Slovakia and UK have different lengths of landlines depending on the region)
+There are certain shortcomings with this solution:

+- User can not have different phone-codes than their chosen language version; For example users with Czech UI can not have British phone-code
+- User can use cell phone only (both Slovakia and UK have different lengths of landlines depending on the region)

 ... but I hope that for the purpose of the excercise this is enough. 😊

 </details>

 <details>
-    <summary>MUI customization</summary>
+    <summary>**MUI customization**</summary>
     <br />

 The brief slightly adjusted the default color palette of MUI, namely: